mitchell-lang/docs/tutorials/vignettes.md

 we'd like you to fill-in.
 Once you're done, you can test your solutions using the data file found [here](./kmeans-data.txt); this file considers an input of 200 randomly- generated points dispersed in a two-dimensional plane.
-The solution can be found [here](./kmeans-sol.sml), but please try to avoid looking at the solution before you've written your own.
+You can find the implementation of the reader that reads a data file [here](./kmeans-io.sml).
+Compare your implementation to [ours](./kmeans-sol.sml), but please try to avoid looking at our solution before you've written your own.

 ```sml
 (* Calculate distance of two points. *)